|Tel||+44 (0)1865 740382|

-My group works on understanding the pathogenesis of endometriosis and associated symptoms, through genomic, molecular, and environmental epidemiological research methods.
+My group works on understanding the pathogenesis of women's health disorders through genomic, molecular, and environmental epidemiological research methods.
 We are based at NDOG (Endometriosis CaRe Centre, also comprising the Becker and Vincent groups) and the Wellcome Trust Centre for Human Genetics (WTCHG), and collaborate with a network of other research groups (inter)nationally.

-The Wellcome Trust, The Medical Research Council, World Endometriosis Research Foundation
+The Wellcome Trust, The Medical Research Council, World Endometriosis Research Foundation, European Union

 Prof Joseph Kemnitz, Dept of Cell & Regenerative Biology, Wisconsin National Primate Research Center, University of Wisconsin-Madison, Madison, USA.

 Prof Stacey Missmer, Division of Reproductive Medicine / Boston Center for Endometriosis, Brigham and Women’s Hospital and Harvard Medical School, Harvard University, Boston, USA.